ciniki/ciniki/README.txt

 Create the database for Ciniki.
 It is recommended to create a username and password specific to this database.

+Here is a sample grant statement for the required privileges in MySQL.

+GRANT alter, create, create temporary tables, delete, index, insert, lock tables, select, update ON <instancename>.* to 'ciniki'@'localhost' IDENTIFIED BY '<min32randomcharacterpassword>';

 Setup Email Robot